erwanmq/Solar-System-Simulation/README.md

 The numbers next to the planet are the distance to the Sun in AU (astronomical unit)

 3 bugs: - when we zoom the background moves at a certain point.

         - The button at the upper left is not finished.

         - The drawing of the orbit is not good for the planet far to the sun.

-For the next update: - HUD where we could: -change the time speed
+For the next update: - HUD where we could: -change the time speed.

-                                           \n-create our own planets with the mass, size, position (cursor position).
+                                           -create our own planets with the mass, size, position (cursor position).

                                            -select a planet and get infos of the planet.

                                            -select a planet and zoom in.